jeffreylikook/Mockup-Ecommerce-Website/README.md

-# Ecommerce-Website
+# Ecommerce Website
-Ecommerce website project for Comp354
+Ecommerce website project for the course Comp354 at Concordia University.